MrPREDDY18/RecipeApp/README.md

 # RecipeApp - A Simple Recipe Management Console Application

 ## Description

-RecipeApp is a simple console-based application that allows users to manage recipes.
-Users can enter recipe details, display recipes, scale recipes, reset quantities, clear all data and Exit the application.
-The application is written in C# and utilizes basic console input and output.
+RecipeApp is a user-friendly console application designed to streamline recipe management.
+With easy input, modification, and organization features, users can effortlessly create culinary delights.
+Beyond entering details, the app allows for displaying recipes, scaling quantities, resetting measurements, and clearing data.
+It's the perfect tool for both seasoned chefs and aspiring cooks, offering convenience and efficiency in every culinary adventure.

 ## Features:
 Enter Recipe Details: Users can input the ingredients and steps of a recipe, including the name, quantity, and unit of each ingredient.